shubhangighosh/shubhangighosh.github.io/_talks/dataless.md

 location: "Chennai, India"
 ---

-Presented the idea of using semantic information in label names and how this idea dovetails with co-training [[Slides]](https://ameet-1997.github.io/files/DatalessClassification.pdf)
+Presented the idea of using semantic information in label names and how this idea dovetails with co-training [<span style="color:blue">[Slides]</span>](https://ameet-1997.github.io/files/DatalessClassification.pdf)